 INHERITED GENETIC VARIANTS

 Get screened for genetic variants associated with increased risk for Familial Hypercholesterolemia, Hereditary Breast and Ovarian Cancer Syndrome and Lynch Syndrome.
+Having a inherited variant can increase your risk for developing the indicated disease 30 years sooner than an individual without the inherited risk.

 Familial Hypercholesterolemia is an inherited disorder that leads to high levels of Low Density Lipoproteins (LDL or what your doctor may refer to as “bad cholesterol”)(1).
 This disorder can lead to a higher risk of a heart disease at a younger age.